-Ecosystems can be delicate, and it’s impossible to know every single impact of releasing an insect into a new environment.
+Ecosystems are delicate, and it’s impossible to know every impact of releasing an animal into a new environment.
 However, there are a few things we do know about releasing ladybugs.

 For starters, there’s no guarantee that the ladybugs you release will eat the pests you want them to eat or even stay in your garden.
 Once released, there’s no telling where they’ll go unless you release them in a contained space like a greenhouse.
 This can have a ripple effect, especially if the ladybugs you’re releasing aren’t native to the area.

 A bigger problem is that ladybugs sold for release can have parasites or diseases, which spread rapidly through the local ladybug population.
 In short, you release ladybugs to increase the population but end up with far fewer ladybugs over time.
 This typically occurs when the ladybugs being sold are harvested from the wild rather than raised in a controlled environment.

 If you’ve released the ladybugs recently, you may be able to recapture some of them.
 However, if the ladybugs have already scattered to the wind, then there isn’t much that can be done to recapture all of them.
 What steps should you take?